jecoteco/Atmosphere-1.10...-Tinfoil-patched/README.md

 ### Funding Goal: **$1,500 USD**
 - This will cover the initial development phase of a polished, community-first Tinfoil successor.
-- All funds go directly toward development (transparent updates will be shared here and on [jfmodzone.com](https://jfmodzone.com)).

 **Every donation counts** — even small contributions help reach the goal faster.